• Skip to primary navigation

 Puerto Carrillo Town

-The tiny Puerto Carrillo town sits up on the hill of the southern end of the beach.
-A surprisingly well paved and nicely laid out boulevard runs parallel to Carrillo beach.
-Follow the boulevard south (away from Samara) to reach where the town and most of the hotels, supermarkets and restaurants are.
+The tiny town of Puerto Carrillo sits up on the hill of the southern end of the beach.
+A well paved and nicely laid out boulevard runs parallel to Carrillo beach.

 Puerto Carrillo